rrowniak/LearnOpenGLWithRust/README.md

 ## Credits

-This repository is based on examples from the book "Learn OpenGL - Graphics Programming" by Joey de Vries.
+This repository is based on the book "Learn OpenGL - Graphics Programming" by Joey de Vries.
 The code in this repository has been adapted and refactored to be written in the Rust programming language.
 The book can be found at [LearnOpenGL](https://learnopengl.com/).